peerhaven/peerhaven/CONTRIBUTING.md

 git config --global commit.gpgsign true
 ```

+## Contributor agreement

+Before we can accept your contributions, we need you to sign our contributor agreement:

+- If you have sole ownership of intellectual property rights to your contributions, please sign the [Individual Contributor Agreement](legal/individual-caa.md).

+- If you're making contributions on behalf of your employer, please sign the [Entity Contributor Agreement](legal/entity-caa.md).

+- If neither you nor your employer owns the copyright to your contributions, please submit an issue or get in touch with us at <e-mail@stieben.de>.

+To sign the agreement, simply add yourself to the list of signees; the list is alphabetically sorted by GitHub username.
+As your commits are signed with your GPG key, this addition counts as an electronic signature.
+Do not alter the lines of other signees.

 ## Code style

-Whenever you commit with `yarn run cz` the styles are automatically checked, but you can also check your files manually (from project root directory respectively).
+Whenever you commit with `yarn run cz` the styles are automatically checked, but you can also check your files manually (from project root directory).

 - **JavaScript**
   We use [semistandard](https://github.com/standard/semistandard) which is based on [standard](https://github.com/standard/standard/blob/master/docs/RULES-en.md) and adds semicolons to the rules.